Symbolism, Imagery, Allegory

 Apart from the overarching Westing game, chess is the most important game in Raskin's book.
-Several characters play it really well—we hear of the Judge, Theo, and Turtle all going up against Westing, and each of them is good enough to make it fairly far in games with him, even though Turtle's the only one who ever wins.
-In a way, the other heirs also play, because they make the same strategic mistake playing the Westing game that Theo and the Judge make playing chess with Westing: sacrificing the queen.
+Several characters play it really well—we hear of the Judge, Theo, and Turtle all going up against Westing, and each of them is good enough to make it fairly far in games with him (even though Turtle's the only one who ever wins).

-For those of you who don't know that much about chess, it's a game of strategy between two sides, which are usually seen as black and white.
+For those of you who are more checkers or Boggle fans, chess is a game of strategy between two sides, which are usually seen as black and white.
 Significantly, each side begins the game with sixteen playing pieces, including a king and queen (it's not a coincidence that there are sixteen players in the Westing game).
 The object of the game is to capture your opponent's king.
 If we extend the idea of chess to the book as a whole, this idea would probably transfer to capturing the murderer (or identifying the true Sam Westing).